 This NASA study, which confirms the extraordinary fitness benefits of bouncing, helped to bring rebounding to the awareness of the American public.

-Because it’s an academic paper, written with the assumption that it would only be read by other scientists and researchers, it’s not the easiest read, but it contains a wealth of information about the benefits of bouncing.
-It goes into detail about oxygen consumption and muscular involvement, and concludes that bouncing provides better all-around benefits than running, isotonic (weight lifting) and isometric exercise.
+Because it’s an academic paper, written with the assumption that it would be read only by other scientists and researchers, it can make for a difficult read, but it does contain a wealth of information about the benefits of bouncing.
+It goes into detail about oxygen consumption and muscular involvement, and concludes that bouncing provides better all-around benefits than running.
+The researchers conclude by saying, “The results indicate that, for similar levels of HR and VO2, the magnitude of the biomechanical stimuli is greater with jumping on a trampoline than with running.”

 „Body acceleration distribution and O2 uptake in humans during running and jumping.“, von A. Bhattacharyae, P. McCutcheon, E. Shvartz und J. E. Greenleaf